cchauve/BOVERI-561/README.md

 the number of FPs is large but FPs are mostly indels of very low VAF.
 Again the large number of FNs raise the question to know if they are actually present in the sequencing data.

+The file results/BOVERI-532_out_3.tsv shows for every FN expected indel if there was a cluster consensus sequence that shows the indel could be present in the sequencing data.
+If the first field (found) is nan, then no such sequence does exist showing strong (but not definitive) evidence the indel is not present in the sequenced reads.
+Otherwise the amplicon and cluster ID where such a sequence can be found is shown.